pfsense/docs/source/interfaces/using-ipv6-with-a-tunnel-broker.rst

    remote address**

 The prefix length should be set to *64*.
-After pfSense 2.1.1, the prefix length choosen for the IPv6 tunnel will be ignored and set to a prefix length of *128* On the interface assignments the interface will show a prefix length of *128*.
+After pfSense 2.1.1, the prefix length chosen for the IPv6 tunnel will be ignored and set to a prefix length of *128* On the interface assignments the interface will show a prefix length of *128*.